Western United States

-Kate joined Waterkeeper Alliance in January of 2017 as our Advocacy Coordinator, Western U.S. Kate supports advocacy teams with all domestic western campaign activities including policy, legislative, communications, investigations, fundraising and legal work.
+Kate joined Waterkeeper Alliance in January of 2017 as our Advocacy Coordinator for the Western United States.
+Kate supports advocacy teams with all domestic western campaign activities including policy, legislative, communications, investigations, fundraising and legal work.
 She develops and coordinates partnerships with local, state and national organizations working on water-related issues and coordinates with Waterkeeper Organizations, Affiliates and partners on our campaign efforts in the Western U.S.

 Kate began her environmental career in 1985 as a Regional Attorney for the NYS Department of Environmental Conservation handling enforcement and permitting matters in all program areas, including water quality, air quality, solid and hazardous waste and mining.
 In 1999, Kate joined the NY Attorney General’s Office Environmental Protection Bureau as a member of its Hudson River Team, responsible for preparing the State and Federal Trustees natural resource damage claim against GE for its PCB contamination of the Hudson River.
 Kate rejoined NYS DEC in 2007 to lead the creation of a ten person unit dedicated to pursuing NY State natural resource damage claims.
 As Director, she represented DEC in developing claims, coordinating assessment and litigation activities with Federal Trustee agencies and Native American Tribes, and negotiating settlements with responsible parties.